Abzollo/FaceMorph/README.md

 ## How
 1. Find [face landmarks](http://blog.dlib.net/2014/08/real-time-face-pose-estimation.html).
+1.5.
+Adjust the tone of the source face to approximately match the tone of the target face.
 2. Map the landmarks points to each other.
 3. Find the Delauney triangulation of the landmarks from the source image.
 4. For each triangle in the source image, (affine) transform it to its corresponding one in the destination image.